A Data-driven Loss Weighting Scheme across Heterogeneous Tasks for Image Denoising: Experimental results

 \subsection{Weight visualization}

-It is evident that the implementation principle of HWnet is to extract a shared explicit weighting scheme across different noisy HSIs and diverse source models.
-This rationally makes it capable of capturing a unified weighting policy for general noisy HSIs with diverse noise types and different source models with diverse regularization terms.
-This implies that the extracted weight mapping from the trained HWnet for a testing HSI should beneficially deliver both its contained noise information and its possessed structural prior knowledge.
+Clearly, the principle of DLWnet is to extract a shared explicit weighting scheme across different noisy images and diverse source models.
+This enables it to capture a unified weighting policy for general noisy images (with diverse noise types) and different source models (with diverse regularization terms).
+This implies that the weight scheme extracted by the trained DLWnet for a test image should deliver both its noise information and its structural prior knowledge.

-To intuitively illustrate this capability of HWnet, we visualize the predicted weights calculated by the seven different HWnets on a typical testing HSI in Fig.~\ref{fig-w}.
+To intuitively illustrate this capability of DLWnet, we visualize the predicted weights calculated by the seven different DLWnets on a typical test image in \cref{fig-w}.
 Specifically, one band of the ``watercolor" image in the CAVE dataset is corrupted with spatially non-i.i.d Gaussian noise, and the top-right area of the image is more heavily corrupted than the remaining areas.
-From the figure, the aforementioned analysis can be finely validated.
-Firstly, the heavy noise information located in the top-right area can be recognized by the weight predicted by all trained HWnets.
-The weight values in this noisy area are very small, meaning that all HWnets successfully recognize this polluted area and attempts to suppress its negative influence on the recovery by setting relatively smaller weights on it.
-Secondly, all generated weights from HWnet show evident structural shapes consistent with that of the ground-truth clean image.
-Especially, more important image structures for recovery, e.g., edges and textures, have been more emphasized by HWnet through specifying larger weights on them.
-Besides, the focus of image structures of each weight is also different, implying the underlying impact of different source models on the HWnet.
+From the figure, the aforementioned analysis is clearly validated.
+First, the heavy noise information located in the top-right area can be recognized by the weights predicted by all trained DLWnets.
+The weight values in this noisy area are very small, meaning that all DLWnets successfully recognize this polluted area and attempt to suppress its negative influence on the recovery by assigning relatively smaller weights to it.
+Second, all generated weights from the DLWnets show evident structural shapes consistent with those of the clean image.
+In particular, more important image structures for recovery, e.g., edges and textures, are emphasized by the DLWnet by assigning larger weights to them.
+Moreover, the emphasis on image structures varies across different weights, implying the underlying impact of different source models on the DLWnet.